ibm-cloud-architecture/governed-ml-ops/README.md

 ---------

-### Model Deployment<a class="anchor" id="Model-Deployment">
+#### Part 1 - Module 6 : Model Deployment<a class="anchor" id="Model-Deployment">

-##### Model Deployment in IBM Environment
+This module provides the steps where a Model Deployer will perform independent validation of the model.

 6.a.
-This module provides the steps where a Model Deployer will perform independent validation of the model.
+In this substep of this module Model Deployer needs to review the information that is needed for Model Deployment
 <br> <i> Role </i>: This step needs to be executed by `ModelDeployer`.

    - Log into OpenPages as Model Deployer.
 From the task list, select the model corresponding to the Model name as obtained from `Model Governance Initiation` Module.